Smile Reconstructions With Sedation

 •Nitrous oxide (more commonly known as laughing gas)

 Below are some of the circumstances that can lead to a need for a partial or full mouth reconstruction.

 Accidents: Car accidents, bike accidents, motorcycle accidents, and ski accidents are some of the major causes of tooth damage or loss.
 If you take a hard blow to the mouth, it can cause short-term and long-term damage to your teeth and gums.
 Oftentimes, the cost for dental work caused by an auto, truck, or motorcycle accident is covered by an auto insurance policy.

 Injury: Workplace injury, domestic violence, bar fights, trips and falls…all of these can lead to damage to the mouth, which we can repair – restoring your smile, and most likely even improving it in the process.

 Illness: Chronic diseases or illnesses can take a toll on your dental health as well, as can some of the medications prescribed to treat them.

-If you have any other questions about a smile reconstruction or would like to schedule your free consultation, please call the dental office near you:
+Questions about a smile reconstruction or would you like to schedule a free consultation?
+Please call the dental office near you:

 Denver / Centennial Sedation Dentistry – I-25 and Dry Creek, in Centennial, (303) 309-0749